mverboom/zabbix-pve-api/README.md

 ## Features

-This is an exceprt of the features of the template set:
+This is an excerpt of the features of the template set:
 * Automatic creation of host objects for:
   * All Proxmox nodes in a cluster (or single host for non clusters)
   * LXC containers